xuan-zhu/xuan-zhu.github.io/_pages/cv.md

     * JOUR 1001: Introduction to Mass Communication (Spring 2016; Spring 2015; Fall 2014)

   * **Guest Lecture**
-    * In JOUR 5542: Theory-Based Health Message Design (Spring 2016)
-      * Title: Self-affirmation: How is it done, how it works, and does it work for everyone?
+    * *Self-affirmation: How is it done, how it works, and does it work for everyone?* In JOUR 5542: Theory-Based Health Message Design (Spring 2016)

 Awards & Fellowships
 ------